What is user import?

 - Segmentation: Define user groups for content-specific targeting

-For each use case, you need a CSV file with your users.
+For each use case, you need a CSV or Excel file with your users.

 How it works

-To upload a list of users you need a CSV file that contains all your users' email addresses and optionally with their attributes.
+To upload a list of users you need a CSV (.csv) or Excel (.xlsx) file that contains all your users' email addresses and optionally with their attributes.
 You can ask your tech department for such a list or you can create it by yourself.

 Each row represents one user.
 The first row must contain the column headers (email & names of the custom data attributes).
 The column listing the user emails is seen as an identifier and must have the column header “email” in place.
 All other column headers are flexible in namings.
 The positioning in the file does not matter.
 Also, you can skip columns within the import progress.